 How to get to Victoria, British Columbia

 While Victoria is a popular cruise stop, you can get there on your own if you are visiting Vancouver or Seattle.
 We were in Vancouver for the week and took the luxe BC. ferry from Tsawwassen to Swartz Bay.
-We even learnt about ocean life while on the ferry.
-If you are coming from Seattle – you can take the passenger only ferry from downtown Seattle on the Victoria Clipper.
+We even learned about ocean life while on the ferry.
+If you are coming from Seattle – you can take the passenger-only ferry from downtown Seattle on the Victoria Clipper.

 Fun things to do in Victoria with Kids

 From April through October, you catch a glimpse of humpback whales, orcas and porpoises on a whale-watching cruise.
 Older kids will love taking a zodiac boat tour to see these amazing creatures up close.
-We opted for aerial view and took a sea plane around Victoria harbor.
+We opted for an aerial view and took a seaplane around Victoria harbor.

 You can visit the famed Royal BC Museum which is three floors of history, science and nature that engage all the senses.
 In the Natural History wing, kids can see a looming, life-size woolly mammoth.

 It is hard to miss the Fairmont Empress when visiting Victoria.
 The graceful, opulent interior of Fairmont Empress 1908 hotel perfectly fits the exterior’s grandeur.
 Walkthrough the glass-ceilinged atrium, and have a delightful tea (we missed out on this since we didn’t plan ahead).

 Walk the beautiful grounds at Butchart gardens through the rose-covered walkways, sunken gardens and 55 acres of greenery.

 Visit Victoria Butterfly Gardens an indoor “jungle” that contains hundreds of fluttering butterflies at various stages of the life cycle, flamingos, South African turacos and koi fish.